Background pattern

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Feldene Flas 20 mg lyophilized oral
+Feldene Flas 20 mg Oral Lyophilisate

 piroxicam

-Read this package insert carefully before starting to take this medication, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine, because it contains important information for you.

-• Keep this package insert, as you may need to read it again.
+• Keep this leaflet, as you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-Your doctor will prescribe piroxicam only when treatment with other nonsteroidal anti-inflammatory drugs (NSAIDs) has not relieved your symptoms.
+Your doctor will prescribe piroxicam only when treatment with other non-steroidal anti-inflammatory drugs (NSAIDs) has not relieved your symptoms.

 Do not take piroxicam

-• If you are allergic to the active ingredient or any of the other components of this medication (listed in section 6).
+• If you are allergic to the active substance or any of the other ingredients of this medicine (listed in section 6).

 • If you are taking anticoagulants, such as warfarin, coumarins, or new oral anticoagulants, including apixaban, dabigatran, and rivaroxaban, to prevent blood clots.

-• If you have a severe liver or kidney disease.
+• If you have severe liver or kidney disease.

 • If you have severe heart failure.

-• If you have bleeding disorders.
+• If you have coagulation disorders.

 • If you are in your third trimester of pregnancy.